 Quiz Guy John Chaneski’s puzzle features intentional misunderstandings of the names of familiar movies and TV shows.
 For example, if John refers to a creepy Netflix show set in the 1980s called More Unusual Objects, what’s the program he really means?
 Also: The Latin comparative adjective excelsior means higher, and also happens to be the state motto for New York.
 But a member of our Facebook group notes that it’s also a term for fine wood shavings used as stuffing or packing material.

 Chris from Castro, New York, is curious about bum rush or bum’s rush, which refers to forcibly removing someone from an establishment.
 In 1987, Public Enemy’s debut album Yo!
-Bum Rush the Show popularized the use of bum rush to mean something different — not roughly escorting someone out, but rather a rowdy ticketless crowd pushing their way into an establishment without.
+Bum Rush the Show popularized the use of bum rush to mean something different — not roughly escorting someone out, but rather a rowdy crowd pushing their way into an establishment or show without tickets or paying admission.
 Rapper Chuck D has said that this term also alludes to Public Enemy’s effort to push its way to the top of music business and into the national consciousness.

 Oxter and Oxtercog